The Soldier's Details

 - Grave No. 579, Tanbaya

-Rueben was a Kingsley Fairbridge Farm Schoolboy from Barnardos homes, England he arrived in Australia on Ballarat 1928 aged 11 years.
+Rueben was a Kingsley Fairbridge Farm Schoolboy from Barnardos homes, England and arrived in Australia on ‘Ballarat’ 1928 aged 11 years.
 He was housed in Forrest.

 Rueben is recorded (the ‘Old Fairbridgian’ magazine) as staying at the OFA accommodation at Pinjarra in February and March 1936.
 Other visitors in 1936 include 2/4th’s Ted Leadbitter and Harry Lucas.
 Social notes refer to Rueben’s tennis skills!

 During 1935 and 1936 Reuben Goodwin was working and living at Konnongorring.
-It is not known if he remained here until enlistment but it seems more than likely.
+He remained here until enlistment.

 Reuben recorded his sister Beatrice as his NOK.
-It is believed the photograph below is of Reuben and his sister Beatrice (we are not able to confirm whether Beatrice was in fact Reuben’s sister-in-law or sister).
+It is believed the photograph below is of Reuben and his sister Beatrice.
+In the death notice for Reuben, Beatrice and Arthur refer to him as their brother.

 From Toodyay Herald 12 October 1945